-Many Massachusetts cities and towns have contacted the Information Technology Division (ITD) for guidance on registering domain names for use as the municipality's website address and/or for email addresses.
+Many Massachusetts cities and towns have contacted the Massachusetts Office on Information Technology (MassIT) for guidance on registering domain names for use as the municipality's website address and/or for email addresses.
 As you are likely aware, the purpose of a domain name is to provide an easily remembered word address instead of a numerical address for an Internet resource, such as a website or email account.
 We hope this information will help municipalities make sound decisions about acquiring and using domain names.

 Use a .GOV domain name

 In 2002, the U.S. General Services Administration (GSA) announced that local governments would be able to use the .GOV domain.
 This was particularly good news at the time because also around that time period, registration of a .US domain name was opened up to non-governmental entities.
 Given that a .GOV domain name can only be used by United States government entities, using a .GOV domain name increases your users' trust in the authenticity of your website.

 The GSA issued suggested naming conventions for local governmental units, which include the city or town name as well as the state postal abbreviation, e.g. www.acton-ma.gov for the website and @acton-ma.gov or @actonma.gov for the email address.
 They also accept addresses without the hyphen:, e.g., www.amherstma.gov.
 Using the "-ma" or "ma" format will distinguish the Amherst, Massachusetts site and email addresses from those of Amherst, New York, New Hampshire, or Ohio.